Okiana/cv-assets/README.md

 **Sofia, Bulgaria**

 - Designing, implementing, and maintaining new components and controls for UI5 and UI5 Web Components projects.
-- Maintaining and updating legacy UI5 controls to ensure compatibility and performance improvements.
 - Customer support.
 - Participating in planning sessions, daily standups, retrospectives, and other Scrum ceremonies.
 - **Accessibility Expert Role:**
   - Ensuring UI components and controls comply with accessibility standards (**WCAG, ARIA**) and best practices.
   - Conducting accessibility testing and audits using tools such as **JAWS, NVDA, Color Contrast Analyzer, Access Assistant**.
-  - Providing guidance and support to application development teams.
 - **Speaker at UI5con HYBRID 2022:**
   - Co-presented at SAP's UI5 conference.
   - Demonstrated the development of a smart control, its features, and implementation.